 During this time, Euclid Beach was just starting out, and Humphrey II had a popcorn stand there.
 In 1901, he bought out the original owners and changed the park's image by creating a family-friendly atmosphere that made Euclid Beach a success until it closed in 1969.
 Among the park's top concessions were Humphrey popcorn balls and their signature candy kisses.

 After Euclid Beach closed, the Humphreys refocused on popcorn.
 The family had been growing its own supply of corn for popping on its Wakeman farm, which they had repurchased in the 1920s.
-Today, the farm has expanded to more than 1,000 acres, capable of providing a year's supply to the Humphrey Company, much to the delight of munchie lovers, young and old.
+Today, the 500 acre farm is capable of providing a year's supply to the Humphrey Company, much to the delight of munchie lovers, young and old.